Economy of Belarus: Unemployment

 The Belarusian government publishes multiple unemployment statistics.
-The initial method, maintained since 1991, consistently reports very low levels, such as 0.7% in 2010 and even 0.1% in 2023 However, this data is contradicted by its own 2009 census, statements from its own officials, and data from the IMF and the World Bank.
-Since 2014, the Belarusian statistical body has also begun publishing data based on a labor force survey of a random sample of households.
-This newer data generally aligns with estimates from international bodies, fully coinciding with the IMF's figures since 2018.
+The initial method, maintained since 1991, consistently reports very low levels, such as 0.7% in 2010 and 0.1% in 2023.
+This data is contradicted by the 2009 census, statements from its own officials, and data from the IMF and the World Bank.
+Since 2014, the Belarusian statistical body has begun publishing data based on a labor force survey of a random sample of households.
+This newer data generally agrees with estimates from international bodies, fully coinciding with the IMF's figures since 2018.

 Labour rights

 The government of Alexander Lukashenko has been criticized for its poor observance of workers' rights.
 The European Parliament passed resolutions condemning these violations as early as 1995.
 Non-observance of International Labour Organization conventions led to the temporary withdrawal of generalized trade preferences by the European Union in 2005, a decision that remains in force.

-In 2021, International Trade Union Confederation listed Belarus among top 10 worst countries for working people in the world (Global Rights Index).
+In 2021, the International Trade Union Confederation listed Belarus among top 10 worst countries for working people in the world (Global Rights Index).
 Reasons for worsening of the situation included state repression of independent union activity, arbitrary arrests and severe cases of limited or no access to justice.

 During the 2020 Belarusian protests, some activists attempted to start a strike and were met with repression.
 In 2021, three employees of Belarusian Steel Works were imprisoned for attempting to organize a strike.
+In 2022, a trade union activist was sentenced to 2 years 6 months of prison for calling to organize a strike committee at Belaruskali potash producer.

-Economy sectors
+Economic sectors

 In the Soviet period, Belarus specialized mainly in machine building and instrument building (especially tractors, large trucks, machine tools, and automation equipment), in computers and electronics industry and in agricultural production.
 In 1992, industry in Belarus accounted for approximately 38 percent of GDP, down from 51 percent in 1991.
 This figure reflects a decline in the availability of imported inputs (especially crude oil and deliveries from Russia), a drop in investments, and decreased demand from Belarus's traditional export markets among the former Soviet republics.
 Belarus's economy was also affected by decreased demand for military equipment, traditionally an important sector.

 In 1994, gross industrial output declined by 19 percent.
 At the beginning of 1995, every industrial sector had decreased output, including fuel and energy extracting (down by 27 percent); chemical and oil refining (18 percent); ferrous metallurgy (13 percent); machine building and metal working (17 percent); truck production (31 percent); tractor production (48 percent); light industry (33 percent); wood, paper, and pulp production (14 percent); construction materials (32 percent); and consumer goods (16 percent).

 In 1996, a Free Economic Zone (FEZ) area was set up in Brest.
 The programme has been expanded to Minsk, Gomel, Vitebsk, Grodno, and Mogilev.
 As of 2020, more than 270 foreign organizations have benefited from the opportunity.
 Membership in a FEZ confers substantial benefits: